-Recently Issued But Not Yet Adopted Accounting Pronouncements.
 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
-ASU 2023-09 requires additional disclosures around tax rate reconciliations, income taxes payments and other tax-related information.
+ASU 2023-09 requires additional disclosures around tax rate reconciliations, income tax payments and other tax-related information.
 The ASU is effective for annual periods beginning after December 15, 2024 and can be applied on either a prospective or retrospective basis.
-The Company currently plans to adopt ASU 2023-09 in the first quarter of 2025 on a prospective basis and does not expect the updated guidance to have a material impact on its consolidated financial statements.
+The Company plans to adopt ASU 2023-09 in the first quarter of 2025 on a prospective basis and expects the adoption of the updated guidance to result in the additional disaggregation of certain tax information within the Company's income tax footnote disclosure.

-3. ACQUISITIONS
+3. SEGMENT REPORTING